sarfaraz187/cover-letter-agent/README.md

 ## Troubleshooting

-- If you encounter a "CV Loading Error," ensure your CV file (mohammed_sarfaraz_cv.pdf) is in the root directory of the server.
+- If you encounter a "CV Loading Error," ensure your CV file (as specified in CV_FILENAME) is in the root directory of the server.
 - For API connection issues, check that your GEMINI_API_KEY is correctly set in the .env file.

 ## License